EXPERIENCE « THE FRENCH TOUCH » OF THE AMERICAN REVOLUTION

-It is a monument to French nobleman and General Jean-Baptiste Donatien de Vimeur, comte de Rochambeau, who was a key commander of the French forces who assisted the Continental Army during the American Revolutionary War.
+This is a monument to a French nobleman and General Jean-Baptiste Donatien de Vimeur, Comte de Rochambeau, who was a key commander of the French forces who assisted the Continental Army during the American Revolutionary War.

-French artillery park at Yorktown (Artist’s conception).
-The flag appears to be that of the French Régiment d’artillerie d’Auxonne.
+French artillery park at Yorktown, VA (Artist’s conception).
+The flag appears to be that of the French Régiment d’Artillerie d’Auxonne

 In 1781, the french navy played a decisive role in supporting the Franco-American ground Forces and defeated a British fleet at the Battle of the Chesapeake in 1781, thus ensuring that the Franco-American ground forces would win the ongoing Siege of Yorktown, (September 28, 1781 – October 19, 1781) the last major land battle of the Revolutionary War.
 France continued to fight against the British in the 1782 “Antilles War.”

 « Two of the most significant Revolutionary War leaders at Yorktown were General George Washington in command of the allied ground forces and Admiral François de Grasse in command of the French Fleet controlling the nearby waters.
 Their roles were closely linked but they met only twice.
 Both meetings were held on De Grasse’s Flagship, Ville de Paris.
 The first was on September 20 to complete planning for the attack on Yorktown and the other was on October 21 to explore future operations in the south. »